Reykjavík · Iceland

 Use Nova's 250GB tourist eSIM for heavy data users or Siminn for the best rural coverage.

-Strokkur geyser erupting with powerful water column shooting into air in Golden Circle, near Reykjavík, Iceland
+Strokkur geyser erupting in a burst of water and steam at sunset in the Golden Circle area near Reykjavík, Iceland

 Why you can trust this guide